mstermigol/Pong/README.md

 ### Acknowledgments

-We used (and modified a little bit) the pong game in the following repo [flightcrank/pong](https://github.com/flightcrank/pong)
-We really appreciate the work of the author of this repo :)
+We used (and modified a little bit) the pong game in the following repo [flightcrank/pong](https://github.com/flightcrank/pong).
+We really appreciate the work of the author of this proyect :)